betul171/thermal-conductivity-of-graphene-and-GNRs-using-phonopy/thermal_cond_graphene/README1.md

 4. Add "calculator: lammps" after "phono3py:" in phono3py_disp.yaml

-Example first lines of phono3py_disp.yaml is below.
+First two lines of phono3py_disp.yaml is must be as below.